dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/intermediate-results/line-segments-unit.md

 **Return Value**

-An array of `DSLineSegment` objects that indicates the line segments.
+An array of `DSLineSegment` objects.

 ### getCount